Getting started with your company clusters

 Company Clusters are what makes you you.
 If the Threat Library is what you are defending against, then Company Clusters are what you are protecting in the first place.
 These can be classified as assets, attack-surface, supply chain, data, people and 'others'.
 They can also be your company's name (brand), sector and region.

 One type of asset equals one asset cluster in Liberty91.
 For example, if you use FileZilla in your organization, then FileZilla would be a cluster, and its classification would be 'asset'.
-Inside the cluster could be (this is always the case), or related to the asset, or maybe or targeting that asset.
+Inside the cluster could be Keywords (this is always the case), or vulnerabilities related to the asset, or maybe malware or threat actors targeting that asset.

 Your Company Clusters are grouped in the sidebar, under your organization.
 Under your organization's name, you'll find: